fniessink/toisto/README.md

 There are two ways to install Toisto:

 1. The first way is using `uv`, a tool that can install tools developed in Python, such as Toisto.
 Advantage of `uv` is that it also installs Python, if needed.
-Disadvantage is that installing Python tools with `uv` is officialy 'experimental and may change without warning'.
+Disadvantage is that installing Python tools with `uv` is officially 'experimental and may change without warning'.

 2. The second way is using `pipx`, a tool that can install tools developed in Python.
 Disadvantage is that it does not install Python for you.
 You need to do that yourself.